d4rkeagle65/eagles-chatbot/README.md

 ## Known Issues
     - If the streamer uses the "skip" option within Beat Saber, there is no message sent to chat by BS+.
         - Planning on extending the !queue self-repair to remove songs at the top of the chatbots queue that are not in the command output.
-        - Workaround !cbskip command for a Twitch mod to skip a number of maps at the top of the queue.
+        - Planned: Workaround !cbskip command for a Twitch mod to skip a number of maps at the top of the queue.